Court Services - Frequently Asked Questions

-If ACS supervises home detention only for Boone County residents, whom do I contact if I live outside Boone County and will be on home detention on a Boone County Courthouse case?
+If ACS supervises home detention only for Boone County residents, whom do I contact if I live outside Boone County and will be on home detention in a Boone County case?

 Contact ACS for assistance.
 Third party agencies are generally available to perform home detention and electronic monitoring services outside of Boone County, but they must be pre-approved by ACS.